yarbework/INSA-Dev-Group-35/README.md

 * Node.js A JavaScript runtime used for building scalable server-side applications.
 * MongoDB a NoSQL database that provides high performance, high availability, and easy scalability
 * Express.js

+## 🚨Important

+This is the link to the repo that contains the desktop app https://github.com/Firaol-9/QuizGeek-Desktop-App